ros2/ros2_documentation/source/How-To-Guides/Using-Python-Packages.rst

     $ mkdir -p ~/colcon_venv/src
     $ cd ~/colcon_venv/

-There are several system Python packages required to build your Python nodes with symbolic links and then run them using a virtual environment.
+There are several required Python packages installed in your system environment Python.
 Export these packages and their version dependencies to a ``requirements.txt`` file:

 .. code-block:: console